dhutapratama/docs/localization.md

 <a name="pluralization-language"></a>
 ### Pluralization Language

-You may instruct Laravel's "pluralizer", which is used by Eloquent and other portions of the framework to convert singular strings to plural strings, to use a language other than English.
+You may instruct Lets's "pluralizer", which is used by Eloquent and other portions of the framework to convert singular strings to plural strings, to use a language other than English.
 This may be accomplished by invoking the `useLanguage` method within the `boot` method of one of your application's service providers.
 The pluralizer's currently supported languages are: `french`, `norwegian-bokmal`, `portuguese`, `spanish`, and `turkish`:

     use Illuminate\Support\Pluralizer;